• Skip to main content

 To print the full recipe please see the recipe card below.

-In a medium bowl stir together cornmeal, flour, sugar, baking powder, and salt.
-Make a well in the center of flour mixture.
-In a small bowl combine eggs, milk, yogurt, and oil.
+step 3 In a small bowl combine eggs, milk, maple syrup, yogurt, and oil.
 Add egg mixture all at once to cornmeal mixture.
 Stir just until moistened.
-Add in 8 slices of cooked bacon.
+Add in 8 slices of cooked bacon(chopped).

 Other Recipes to Try